php-fig/fig-standards/proposed/http-message.md

  * An incoming (server-side) HTTP request.
  *
  * This interface further describes a server-side request and provides
- * accessors and mutators around common request data, such as query
+ * accessors and mutators around common request data, including query
  * string arguments, body parameters, upload file metadata, cookies, and
- * arbitrary attributes derived from the request.
+ * arbitrary attributes derived from the request by the application.
  */
 interface IncomingRequestInterface extends RequestInterface {